arpitsharma27/arpitsharma27/README.md

     for performing jobs like:

     - Extraction, Transformation and Loading of datasets.
-    - Documenting Changes in the code
+    - Documenting Changes in the code.
-    - Model Monitoring by documention Key Performance Indicators
+    - Model Monitoring of Key Performance Indicators(KPIs).

 - Data Quality | Auto Analysis Bot | Machine Learning:

     - Access the quality of data coming in.
     - Machine Learning Algorithms- Principal Component Analysis to identify anomalies

-- Automation:
+- Automation | Scheduling:

   Automate jobs so that everyone has more time for ☕